Hongzhi Emperor Zhu Youcheng — The Only Monogamous Monarch in the History of China

 He then invented an efficient system to select good ministers, with whom he worked diligently from day till night.

-People who had helped him before, on the contrary, Hongzhi Emperor showed his gratitude to all of them in proper ways.
+To people who had helped him before, on the contrary, Hongzhi Emperor showed his gratitude properly.

 Part of "Zhu Yuan Shou Ji Tu" that Described Officials' Literature Activities During Hongzhi Emperor's Reign — Palace Museum

 Hongzhi Emperor was very nice, polite, and open-minded.

-Under his governance, officials all worked hard and served the country properly, and highly respected him.
+Under his governance, officials worked hard, served the country properly, and highly respected him.

 He lowered taxes and constructed some irrigation systems; agriculture and the economy increased steadily under his rule.

-Unlike his forefathers, Hongzhi Emperor never initiated any wars nor tried to extend territory; but for invaders, he always could fight back and protect his empire.
+Unlike his forefathers, Hongzhi Emperor never initiated wars nor tried to extend territory; for invaders, he could always fight back and protect his empire.

 Gold Hair Crown Decorated with Valuable Gems, Unearthed from the Mausoleum of Hongzhi Emperor's Nephew the King Yizhuang — National Museum of China

 The Only Monogamous Emperor and His Great Love Story

 Hongzhi Emperor lost his mother when he was still a kid; his father didn’t quite love him and even tried to abolish him as the crown prince.

 The only relative that he had ever been close to was his grandmother.

-In the first part of his life, he barely enjoyed parental love; instead, he always needed to stay careful and humble.
+He barely enjoyed parental love in the first part of his life; instead, he always needed to stay careful and humble.

-When he was 17, Hongzhi Emperor married his beloved wife Zhang, later she became Empress Xiaokangjing (1471 — 1541).
+When he was 17, Hongzhi Emperor married his beloved wife Zhang, and later she became Empress Xiaokangjing (1471 — 1541).

-When officials suggested he take some more imperial concubines and have more heirs to the empire, Hongzhi Emperor firmly rejected it.
+When officials suggested he take more imperial concubines and have more heirs to the empire, Hongzhi Emperor firmly rejected it.

 After their first boy Zhu Houzhao was born, officials stopped criticizing the emperor for only having one woman.

-Afterward, Hongzhi Emperor and his beloved queen finally lived their loving, happy lives together, like normal civilians, without interruptions and critics.
+Afterward, Hongzhi Emperor and his beloved queen finally lived their loving, happy lives together, like ordinary civilians, without interruptions and critics.

 A Perfect Person and A Benevolent Emperor